 D. Tidal volume

 So there you have it!
-I sincerely hope that this Mechanical Ventilation final exam study guide was helpful for you.
-I’m confident in the fact that if you go through the practice questions
+I sincerely hope that this Mechanical Ventilation Study Guide was helpful for you.
+I’m confident that if you go through the practice questions